JroLuttringer/JroLuttringer.github.io/content/authors/jean-romain-luttringer/_index.md

 ---

 I am currentlly working on my Ph.
-D. funded by a governemental fellowship at the University of Strasbourg, in the Networks Teams of the ICube laboratory.
+D. funded by a governemental fellowship at the [University of Strasbourg](https://www.unistra.fr/), in the [Networks Teams](https://reseaux.icube.unistra.fr/en/index.php/Home) of the ICube laboratory.

-My work is on constrained path computation for large-scale Segment Routing domains.
+My work is on constrained path computation for large-scale Segment Routing domains (which lead to the BEST2COP algorithm).
 I am also working on OPTIC, a way to mitigate the impact of hot-potato BGP routing on transit traffic and its P4 implementation.
 My work is supervised by Pr.
 Cristel Pelsser and Dr. Pascal Mérindol.

 Besides my work on Segment Routing, I have also worked on Internet topology discovery, more precisely on hidden MPLS tunnels revelation in the wild and on large-scale multi-domain tunnels measurements (Geant GN4).